- Get Our Free Newsletter!

 I recently conducted a class for the Master Gardener chapter that I’m a member of on 20 “DIY” bird-feeders utilizing natural sources, recycled materials and re-purposed items.
 Of course the best bird-feeder is what nature provides: nuts, seeds and fruit from native trees, shrubs and wildflowers.
 But – this class was all about creating bird-feeders […]Read more »

-by Meredith Chilson The original title of this post was “Do-It-Yourself: Grit/Shell Feeder”.
+by Meredith Chilson Photos by author The original title of this post was “Do-It-Yourself: Grit/Shell Feeder”.
 After an afternoon struggling with the carpentry aspect of the feeder, I realized it wasn’t going to be done by MYself.
 For my handyman husband, however, this was an easy project.
-We recycle and save all sorts of things, so if you […]Read more »
+We recycle and save all sorts of things, […]Read more »